skamsie/Vim101/editing.md

 `diw` delete (inner) word
 `daw` delete around word (including white spaces)
 `dw`  delete from cursor until the end of word
 `D`   delete from cursor until the end of line
+`d0`  delete from cursor until the beginning of line

 #### c combinations